top of page

 1986

-THE success story goes on...
+The success story goes on...

 The Halton Show now has a place in the heart of thousands of Haltonians after a weekend spectacular that will not be forgotten for weeks to come.
 In just three years the show has gone from a good idea into the biggest free two-day event in the country, and how well it was supported.